Generative AI in Healthcare – Use Cases, Benefits, and Limitations

 By automating administrative tasks, Generative AI in healthcare reduces overall healthcare costs.

 It helps healthcare providers identify patients with high risk so they can prevent unnecessary hospital visits and provide better treatment to them.
+They need not worry about investing in advanced medical equipment.

 On the other hand, it promotes preventive care before medical conditions become worse.